One Month Thailand Itinerary

 • Take a tour to Tham Lod Cave

-• Enjoy the nearby waterfalls (Mo Paeng Waterfall and Pam Bok Waterfall)
+• Admire the beauty Mo Paeng Waterfall and Pam Bok Waterfall

 Five Days On Koh Tao

-It’s time to go island hopping in the Gulf of Thailand!
+We’re done with the north!
+It’s time to go island hopping in the Gulf of Thailand.
 You can opt to stay on Koh Tao, Koh Samui, or Koh Pha Ngan for the next few days.
-As a quick disclaimer, I chose Koh Tao because I wanted to do my open water diving certification.
-If you’re not interested in diving, Koh Samui or Koh Pha Ngan might be better alternatives.

 • Go scuba diving, take an open water diving course, or learn to freedive